-The main Istanbul index closed up 0.22 percent at 68,294 points, but lagged behind the main emerging market index , which rose 0.84 percent.
+The main Istanbul index was up 0.56 percent at 68,294 points by 0853 GMT, broadly in line with the main emerging market index, which rose 0.68 percent.

-Having recovered from last week's record lows, the lira slipped to 2.1765 against the dollar by 1546 from 2.1660 late on Friday.
+Having recovered from last week's record lows, the lira slipped to 2.1725 against the dollar from 2.1660 late on Friday.

 "We expect average Turkish lira/$ to increase from 1.90 in 2013 to 2.10 in 2014 due to recent domestic developments ahead of this year's local and presidential elections," a note from Odeabank said.